openharmony/developtools_hapsigner/README_en.md

          ├── -keystorePwd       # KS password.
 It is optional.
          ├── -outFile           # CSR to generate.
 It is optional.
 If you do not specify this parameter, the CSR is output to the console.

-3. Generate a root CA or intermediate CA certificate.
+3.Generate a root CA or intermediate CA certificate.

     generate-ca: Generate a root CA or intermediate CA certificate.
 If the key does not exist, generate a key together with the certificate.
          ├── -keyAlias                        # Key alias.
 It is mandatory.